Wondering what some of the most common signs of cerebral palsy in toddlers (1-3 year olds) are?

-Many children who are diagnosed to be at risk of cerebral palsy end up waiting until symptoms progress before starting physical therapy.
+Many children who are identified as being at risk of cerebral palsy end up waiting until symptoms progress before starting therapy.

 Waiting until symptoms become problematic will make it more difficult for children to learn new movement patterns.

-Instead, parents should seek early intervention and get support as early as possible to ensure that abnormal movement patterns are minimized.
+Instead, parents should proactively seek early intervention and get support as early as possible to ensure that poor habits are not developed and abnormal movement patterns are minimized.

 If Your Toddler Shows Signs of Cerebral Palsy

-Most children are diagnosed with cerebral palsy in their toddler years because this is when the majority of developmental milestones should be reached.
+Most children are diagnosed with cerebral palsy in their toddler years because this is when the majority of developmental milestones should be achieved.

-For example, infants usually cannot walk, so an abnormal gait won’t be noticed until they reach their toddler years.
+For example, infants usually cannot walk, so an abnormal gait wouldn’t be noticed until they reach their toddler years.

-If your toddler is showing any of the 5 signs of cerebral palsy mentioned above, speak with your child’s pediatrician for a professional diagnosis.
+If your toddler is showing any of the 5 signs of cerebral palsy mentioned above, speak with your child’s pediatrician for a professional opinion and diagnosis.